12 Best Ski Bibs for Men of 2026

 Waterproof Rating

-Waterproof ratings (measured in millimeters) indicate how much water pressure a fabric can withstand before leaking.
-A 10,000mm rating handles light snow and occasional sitting; 15,000mm is needed for wet snow or kneeling.
-Many budget bibs skip the rating altogether and rely on a DWR coating that wears off quickly.
+Waterproof ratings (measured in mm) indicate how much water pressure the fabric can withstand before soaking through.
+A 5,000mm rating handles light snow and brief contact, while 15,000mm or higher is needed for sitting in wet snow for hours.
+Many budget bibs advertise ‘waterproof’ but only shed flurries – check for a specific mm rating or look for sealed seams.

 Fit Type